Virginia Hernia Institute goes beyond hernias and treats Varicose Veins as well.

 Heredity is a factor in venous reflux disease – if your parents or siblings have had varicose veins, you’re more likely to develop them – and people who are obese or have had multiple pregnancies are particularly susceptible, because the extra weight adds strain to the veins.
 Women are more vulnerable to the problem than men, partly because the hormonal changes brought on by menstruation, menopause and hormone-based drug therapy can relax vein walls and cause venous reflux.

 Your lifestyle, particularly physical activity, can affect your odds of developing varicose veins as well.
 People whose careers require them to stand in place for long periods of time – nurses, teachers, waitresses, flight attendants and other service personnel, for example – have a higher-than-average risk of venous disease.
 So do people who do a good deal of heavy lifting.

-Sclerotherapy- In some cases patients have multiple small dilated veins on their legs that are not causing significant disability but are nevertheless undesirable and in some situations embarassing.
+Sclerotherapy- In some cases patients have multiple small dilated veins on their legs that are not causing significant disability but are nevertheless undesirable and in some situations embarrassing.
 These situations are easily controlled with sclerotherapy.
-Once we have determined that the VNUS CLOSURE procedure is not required for control of the varicose veins you may be a candidate for sclerotherapy.

 Learn more about Varicose Vein treatments in the attached presentation:

 “Today Show” host Natalie Morales had NBC’s chief medical correspondent Dr. Nancy Snyderman on the program this morning to discuss the best treatments to get rid of varicose and spider veins, and what the differences are between the two.